Pungyeon/clean-go-article/README.md

 }
 ```

-Once we are done with this, we can split up our function into smaller functions as mentioned previously.
-A good rule of thumb being:  If the `value, err :=` pattern is repeated more than once in a function, this is an indication that we can split the logic of our code into smaller functions.
+Once we're done with our first attempt at refactoring the function, we can proceed to split up the function into smaller functions.
+Here's a good rule of thumb:  If the `value, err :=` pattern is repeated more than once in a function, this is an indication that we can split the logic of our code into smaller pieces:

 ```go
 func GetItem(extension string) (Item, error) {